Managing Change: How to Develop a Strategy that Works

 To reduce resistance towards new technology, and maximize your investment, it’s important you clearly define the 'why' behind the change.
 To discover your why, consider asking yourself a few questions:

-- What challenges does your firm need to resolve?
+- What challenges does your firm or law department need to resolve?

 - What tools or features could quickly improve your teams’ daily working environment?